 3) Chatbots/Texting AI and Robots- Self-service in my opinion is being turned on its head with all the advancement of Chatbots and AI to the customer experience.
 Customers are using mobile devices to communicate.
 We are all constantly texting, yet the industry has been slow to truly meet the demands of these customers until now.
 On the basic end, chatbots are the new IVR.
 They can do anything an IVR can do but through a mobile texting medium.
 Want to switch your bill date, make a payment, change your password or check your balance…all you have to do now is chat with an organization’s “bot” that can do all that for you saving time and call center cost while allowing a great customer experience.
 Customers still have the option to text with a human or click to call into a call center but this self-service model is continuing to evolve with amazing results.

 True texting AI is here as well and is improving all the time.
 The ability to have an open-ended chat with a chatbot to fix a problem is a reality.
 Text a concern and get a fix with no human interaction.
 That option is here.
 You will be seeing more and more companies moving to this channel in the next 18 months.

 Robots are also moving to call center back office support teams.
-Repetitive task that agents do not want to handle can be done quicker and more efficiently by desktop robots.
-Super technology especially for companies that are using associates to enter in the same information daily to form or interfaces.
-Revolutionizing back office tasks.
+Repetitive tasks that agents do not want to handle can be done quicker and more efficiently by desktop robots.
+Super technology especially for companies that are using associates to enter the same information daily to form or interfaces.
+Revolutionizing back-office tasks.

 So, these are the three technologies that we are Expivia will be shaping the customer experience and contact center landscape over the next 18 month.
 We have heavily invested in all three in R&D and in implementation.